eda-ricercatore/gulyas-scripts/notes/python.md

 Use generators and coroutines together in the following applications, where there
-	is a frequent reception and production of values in sequences:
+	is a frequent reception and production of values in sequences
+	\cite[Chapter 6, section on "Using Generators and Coroutines," pp. 106]{Beazley2009}:
 + computer systems, including file systems
 + computer networking
 + distributed computing
++ dataflow processing
+	\cite[Chapter 6, section on "Using Generators and Coroutines," pp. 107]{Beazley2009}:
+	- Organize programs "like inverted pipelines"
+	- "Send values into a collection of linked coroutines"

+Advantages of using generators and coroutines together are
-	\cite[Chapter 6, section on "Coroutines and yield Expressions," pp. 105]{Beazley2009}.
+	\cite[Chapter 6, section on "Using Generators and Coroutines," pp. 107]{Beazley2009}:
++ memory efficiency.
+	- No usage of temporary lists or large data structures.